 There's nothing worse than an out-of-date writing portfolio.
 We recommend returning to your profile a couple of times a month to check that the links are all working and to add new pieces of work.
 This is a good thing to do because it allows you to build up a following around your portfolio, and it also shows the evolution of what you do, proving that you're active in the field and a good bet for your target audience!

-What are your tips for building a great portfolio?
+What are your tips?
 Let us know by tweeting them @clippingsme and we'll RT the best.
 Thanks to all the people I've quoted in this piece.

 Don't forget to share this with friends using the tools above!